 Peter, Sue and Christine, who was 2 1/2-years-old at the time, were on their way to visit family when they boarded United Airlines Flight 175 from Boston to Los Angeles on Sept.
 11. Christine was the youngest victim of the 9/11 terrorist attacks on the U.S.

-Seventeen years after the terrorist attacks, memorials were held Tuesday in New York, Washington, Pennsylvania and around the country.
+19 years after the terrorist attacks, memorials are held in New York, Washington, Pennsylvania and around the country.

 September 11th was marked by a series of four coordinated terrorist attacks against the United States by the Islamic terrorist group al-Qaeda.
 Nearly 3,000 people were killed, while more than 6,000 others were injured.
 Additional individuals died of cancer and respiratory diseases in the years following the incident.